OsaPL/Versus-Brawl/README.md

 - maps stutter after load (preloading is done after level load since `AssetManager` is not available in `as_context`)
 - UI gets wonky on weird resolutions (standard aspects like 16:10, 16:9, 4:3 all work, to fix, migration to imgui is probably needed)
 - Switching character while unsheathing a weapon, cancels the animation (and the animation event), thus locking player ability to unsheathe into that slot (OG aschar.as bug, probably fixable)
+- Some level parts with moving platforms can tank fps a little (fixed as much as I can, hopefully it will get much better once internal fixes get merged in)

 # Thanks to:
 [WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)